george-labs/george-backend-hiring/docs/assumptions.md

 **The documentation does not specify the contents of file `sometext.txt`.**
 I created my own test case in method `testCountWordsWithStopWords_readFromInputStream_averageWordCount` with input `This is our special test`.

+## Iteration 7

+I assume that options always come before arguments on the CLI.
+In addition to that I assume that options do not have a value, i.e. only boolean options are considered.

+The ordering of my test case `testCountWordsWithStopWords_readFromInputStream_printIndex` differs, probably due to Mary having an uppercase character at the beginning.